 All forms of compensation are subject to reduction to reflect applicable withholding and payroll taxes and other deductions required by law.
 You are encouraged to obtain your own tax advice regarding your compensation from the Company.
-You agree that the Company does not have a duty to design its compensation policies in a manner that minimizes your tax liabilities.
+You acknowledge and agree that the Company does not have a duty to design its compensation policies or offer to you in a manner that minimizes your tax liabilities.